theonemule/no-ip/README.md

     sudo touch /etc/no-ip/no-ip.conf

 3.)
-Setthe parameters with your favorite editor.
+Set the parameters with your favorite editor.
 I use nano.
 See the Config File section above for details.

     sudo nano /etc/no-ip/no-ip.conf